 This restricts the development of the blood vessels in the body and impedes the production of microtubules.

 These alkaloids cause cell death.

-Vinca rosea also consists of harmful saponins and some other toxins like vindoline, vincamine, vincadifformine, akuammine, perivincine, reserpinine, and vinine.
+Vinca rosea also contains harmful saponins and other toxins like vindoline, vincamine, vincadifformine, akuammine, perivincine, reserpinine, and vinine.

 The effects of all these alkaloids are not completely known yet; however, they are found to be hypotensive, which means consuming them would result in abnormally low blood pressure.

 According to the Division of Agriculture at the University of Arkansas, ingesting Periwinkle plants can cause symptoms depending on the amount consumed.

 The symptoms in humans range from mild stomach cramps, cardiac complications, reduction in blood pressure, and even systematic paralysis and death.

 Since periwinkle plants are extremely unappetizing, the animals usually refrain from consuming them in larger quantities.

 However, growing periwinkle as a houseplant puts your furry friend at risk.

 According to the American Society for the Prevention of Cruelty to Animals (ASPCA), symptoms of Periwinkle poisoning in cats and dogs include depression, lack of coordination, vomiting, nausea, and diarrhea.